What Goes Into the Makings of a Good Customer Experience, and How Do You Provide It?

 You have to ensure that you choose an intuitive platform, and your people should be able to use them without extensive or repeated training.

-Most customers try things independently before reaching out to customer service or support.
+Most customers try things independently before reaching out to customer service or customer support.
 This includes even the self-service modules.
 So, when they reach out to you on your customer care numbers, provide them an easy way to reach a representative without having to wait endlessly or listen to all your IVR options.

 This would give them a lot of confidence and the comfort that they are being cared for.